dmaqque/Sprint-Challenge--JavaScript/README.md

 Closure deals with scopes -it allows inheritance.

 4. Describe the four rules of the 'this' keyword.
-- In the global scope, the value of 'this' is the window object.
+- In the global scope, the value of 'this' is the window object. (global)
-- when calling a function with a dot, the object before the dot is 'this'
+- when calling a function with a dot, the object before the dot is 'this' (implicit)
-- when using the constructor function, 'this' is the new object created and returned by the function.
+- when using the constructor function, 'this' is the new object created and returned by the function. (new)
-- When call or apply methods are used, 'this' is explicitly defined.
+- When call or apply methods are used, 'this' is explicitly defined. (explicit)

 5. Why do we need super() in an extended class?
 Allows parent function the attributes of a child class.